Labor & Delivery

 Advanced ultrasound imaging is available.
 Central fetal monitoring with remote access allows physician and nursing staff to observe your baby’s response to labor even when they are not in the room.
 Bluetooth wireless fetal monitoring is also available and allows you to move more freely during labor.

 Experience labor, delivery and recovery in a private, home-like birthing suite designed for comfort and bonding.
-You’ll appreciate that all rooms include:
+Some rooms include:

 - Private bathroom and shower